your-diary/ydl/README.md

 ## Q&A

-- Do I have to prepare *N* files if I'd like to track *N* channels?
+- Do I have to prepare *N* list files if I'd like to track *N* channels?

 No. It is possible to associate multiple usernames, channel ids or playlist ids with a single list.
 Just execute `video_id_list` multiple times with different `<playlist spec>`s but with the same `<output file name>`.

 - I'd like to execute ydl on a server.
 What is a good way?

 Say you have a computer and a headless server which can be accessed by the computer via SSH.
 When a download operation takes more than a day (yes, it often does), you may want to leave it to the server, shutdown the computer and lay down on a bed.
-This is a usual way:
+In such a situation, these commands are useful.
 ```bash
 $ ssh <host>